Frank Sinatra and Jewish activism: 1962: World Tour for Children

 In 1962, Sinatra visited Israel for the first time as part of his multinational World Tour for Children.
 The tour, which raised over $1 million for children's charities around the globe, had stops in Japan, Hong Kong, England, France, Italy, Greece and Israel.
 In Israel, Sinatra gave seven concerts in six cities.
-His visit coincided with the country's annual Yom Ha'atzmaut (Independence Day) celebrations.
+His visit coincided with the country's annual Yom Ha'atzmaut (Independence Day) celebrations, which coincides with the anniversary of the Palestinian Nakba.
 Sinatra sang at the official Independence Day event in Tel Aviv and was seated beside Prime Minister David Ben-Gurion and General Moshe Dayan on the reviewing stand during the Israel Defense Forces parade.
 He also performed for troops at the Tel Nof Airbase and delivered a speech in Jerusalem "urging people all over the world to support Israel".
-A 30-minute short film, Sinatra in Israel, was later released with highlights of the visit.
+A 30-minute short film, Sinatra in Israel, was later released, with highlights of the visit.

 In Nazareth, Sinatra purchased a lot near Mary's Well for the establishment of an intercultural youth center for Arab and Israeli children, to be built by the Histadrut trade union.
 He donated the $50,000 profit from his Israeli concerts to the project.

 According to George Jacobs, Sinatra's former valet, the 1962 tour was undertaken partly as an attempt to rehabilitate Sinatra's image into "the singing philanthropist" in the aftermath of his public fallout with John F. Kennedy and his Mafia ties becoming public knowledge.
 Jacobs also added that on this visit Sinatra began to call himself the "King of the Jews", and that he often made anti-Semitic remarks about Jewish business associates but would not do so while in Israel:

 Mr. S adored Israel and Israel adored him right back.
 Here was a whole nation of underdogs and survivors, the people Sinatra respected most, people like himself who had beaten the odds.
 He was so awed by the place, so respectful, that he didn't tell a single one of his beloved 'Uncle Scrooge Cheap Jew' jokes the whole time we were there.
 These weren't the Beverly Hills fat cats who had treated him so badly, hence his bitter humour.
 These were battling pioneers.
 He was genuinely ashamed to have put them all in the same category.